How do you know when you’ve got the price just right?

 You need to start with a high price.
 If the client says ‘that’s too expensive' - that’s great!
 It means you have gone in above their maximum.
 Now you can work down.

-A great tool to help you with this is called Cloud Pricing.
+A great tool to help you with this is called Effective Pricing.
 It’s a software tool that you can use in front of the client to price.
 It builds in a number of very powerful strategies and things you need to do to make sure you are getting the right price.
 You can learn more about that here.

 Once you have gone in high, you can work with the client to adapt their package and bring the price down.
 You can give the client choices.